MagicDuck/grug-far.nvim/README.md

 ### Filetype
 Note that *grug-far.nvim* buffers will have `filetype=grug-far`, history buffers will have `filetype=grug-far-history` and help will have `filetype=grug-far-help` if you need filter/exclude them in any situations.
+Excluding seems to be necessary with copilot at the time of writing this.

 ### ⚒️  Lua API